A Novel Model for 3D Motion Planning for a Generalized Dubins Vehicle with Pitch and Yaw Rate Constraints: Results

-From this table, we can observe that \begin{itemize} \item The path lengths obtained from our model are comparable to those from \cite{minimal_3D_Dubins_path_bounded_curvature_pitch} for all ``Long" maneuvers.
+From this table, we can observe that \begin{itemize} \item The path lengths obtained from our model are comparable to those from \cite{minimal_3D_Dubins_path_bounded_curvature_pitch}, \cite{analytic_solution_3D}, and \cite{mathworks_uavdubinsconnection} for all ``Long" maneuvers.
 In particular, our path length is shorter for a majority of ``Long 2", ``Long 3", ``Long 4", and ``Long 5" instances.
-The generated paths satisfy both pitch and yaw rate constraints while connecting the initial and final configurations, which include the vehicle's roll angle. \item For ``Short" maneuvers, the length of the paths generated by the proposed algorithm is two to three times shorter than the path obtained from \cite{minimal_3D_Dubins_path_bounded_curvature_pitch}. \item The computation time is around $10$ seconds for most of the instances. \end{itemize} These results show the impact of the model and the control inputs on the resulting trajectory.
+The generated paths satisfy both pitch and yaw rate constraints while connecting the initial and final configurations, which include the vehicle's roll angle. \item For ``Short" maneuvers, the length of the paths generated by the proposed algorithm is two to three times shorter than the path obtained from \cite{minimal_3D_Dubins_path_bounded_curvature_pitch}, while remaining comparable to the paths from \cite{analytic_solution_3D} and \cite{mathworks_uavdubinsconnection}.
+On a few of the maneuvers, \cite{mathworks_uavdubinsconnection} yields larger path lengths due to constraints on the flight path angle. \item The computation time is around $10$ seconds for most of the instances. \end{itemize} These results show the impact of the model and the control inputs on the resulting trajectory.
 We further expand upon these results to showcase the effect of the motion constraints and the configurations in the following subsections, along with additional examples.